scoconno/scoconno.github.io/mind/personal2/notes.md

 : A person A at one time is identical to a person B at a later time if and only if the soul of A is identical to the soul of B.

-## Psychological Continuity

-Our third, and perhaps most plausible theory, is the claim that personal identity consists in psychological continuity.
+Our third, and perhaps most plausible theory, says that personal identity consists in psychological continuity.

 Psychological Continuity Theory:
 : A person A at one time is identical to a person B at a later time if and only if B is psychologically continuous with A.

 In order to introduce our new theory, we need to think again about the question that we are trying to answer--what does personal identity consist in?
-Our first two answers said that there was some one thing that each of the earlier and later stages of a person share; this one thing is numerically identical between each stage, whether it be soul or body.
+Our first two answers said that there was something that each of the earlier and later stages of a person share; this one thing is numerically identical between each stage, whether it be soul or body.
 Our third view denies that some one identical thing shared by each earlier and later stages of a person is required for them to be identical to one another.
 It claims that the earlier and later stages must enjoy a certain *relationship* to one another.
 Look at the following image:

 ![image](stages.jpg)

-Our first two theories stated that there will be some thing, either a soul or body, that is shared by each stage.
+Our first two theories stated that there is something, either a soul or body, that is shared by each stage.
 This common thing shared will exist fully at each moment that the person exists.
 If, for instance, personal identity consists in sameness of soul, then the one same soul will exist fully at each moment that the person exists.
 Our third theory advises against looking for one same thing that exists fully at each moment that the person exists.
 Rather, it claims that we should look at the relationship between all the stages of the person.
 Consider the following image of a train:

 ![image](train.jpg)

 Look first at the engine.
 Now look at the final carriage.
 Are you looking at one and the same train?
 They seem the same; the owner of that train you attend to when watching the engine is identical to the owner of the train you are attending to when watching the final carriage.
 Suppose, now, we ask in virtue of what are these trains identical to one another?
 I think we would all agree that their identity is not explained by any one identical feature intrinsic to each.
-The various train car are one and the same train by virtue of the fact that they are connected to one another---just notice the locks where each car connects with one another.
+The various train cars are one and the same train by virtue of the fact that they are connected to one another---just notice the locks where each car connects with one another.

 When I claim that the cars are the same by virtue of being appropriately connected, I have subtly changed the focus of our initial investigation.
 The individual *train cars* are not numerically identical to one another; the engine is not identical to the coal car.
 And if by 'same train', I mean 'train car', the various trains cars are not numerically identical to one another.
-But I don't mean this when asking whether the cars are identical.
+But I don't mean this when asking whether the cars are identical trains.
 What I mean to ask is whether the train that the engine is part of is numerically identical to the train that the final carriage is part of.
-Likewise, I can ask whether the body that has my left hand as a part is numerically identical to the body that has my right as a part.
+Likewise, I can ask whether the body that has my left hand as a part is numerically identical to the body that has my right hand as a part.
 When I ask this, I am not asking whether my left and right hands are identical to one another.
 I am asking whether they are parts of bodies that are numerically identical to one another.

 Asked in this way, what we would like to know is whether the train cars compose one and the same train, are they parts of the same train.
 To answer this question, we must decide whether the carriages are appropriately related to one another so as to compose a whole train.
 Likewise, instead of asking in virtue of what the various stages of person's life are identical to one another, we can ask in virtue of what all these stages compose one and the same person.
 On this view, the baby and adult are numerically distinct person stages, but they  are stages of one and the same person as it weaves its way through time.

 ## Psychological Continuity--Version 1
-Just as some connection between the train cars explained why they compose some one train, so too there must be some connection between person stages if they are to compose some one person.
+Just as some connection between the train cars explains why they compose some one train, so too there must be some connection between person stages if they are to compose some one person.
 In his 'Essay on Human Understanding' John Locke articulated one famous answer:

 > “For as far as any intelligent being can repeat the idea of any past action with the same consciousness it had of it at first, and with the same consciousness it has of any present action; so far it is the same personal self.”
 John Locke (§10)